theCrab/theCrab/_posts/2016-08-17-hanami-delete-action-without-javascript.markdown

 The problem I have seen mostly is because a lot of people expect it to work like in Rails.
 Rails is a very mature framework and a lot of nuances have been taken care of.
 Hanami is still getting its feet on the road and its ready for production if you are willing to write a little more code than in Rails.

 The way [Rails does it is by simulating](http://guides.rubyonrails.org/form_helpers.html#how-do-forms-with-patch-put-or-delete-methods-work-questionmark) a `form` using the `POST` HTTP verb.
 Since most browser vendors only support HTTP protocols **GET, POST and PUT** verbs.
 The DELETE verb needs a workaround.
 When you click a link that implements a delete action.
 JQueryUJS intercepts that click and presents an alert, after you confirm.
 The action is sent as a form post.
-So in the form below, your submit action is sent as a `POST`, the **param[_method]** is used to initiate the `#destroy` action on your `controller` :
+So in the form below, your submit action is sent as a `POST`, the **param[:_method]** is used to initiate the `#destroy` action on your `controller` :

 ```html
 <form action="/posts/1234" method="post">